-Uterine fibroids otherwise known as leiomyomas are benign/ non cancerous growths in the uterus which usually appear during the child bearing age in the females.
-The fibroids are composed of same lining as of the uterus but are a bit dense then the uterine lining.
+Uterine fibroids otherwise known as leiomyomas are benign/non-cancerous growths in the uterus that usually appear during the childbearing age in females.
+The fibroids are composed of the same lining as the uterus but are a bit denser than the uterine lining.

-The fibroids are never associated with predisposition of cancer and never turn malignant/ cancerous.
-There could be single fibroid or more then one as well and the size may vary from a seedling to large enough to enlarge the size of uterus and become palpable.
-Mostly women have no symptoms from the fibroid and spend almost normal life with them but in some cases they trouble a lot.
+The fibroids are never associated with the predisposition of cancer and never turn malignant/ cancerous.
+There could be a single fibroid or more than one as well and the size may vary from a seedling to large enough to enlarge the size of the uterus and become palpable.
+Most women have no symptoms from the fibroid and spend almost normal life with them but in some cases, the trouble a lot.

-Age: the risk of developing fibroids increases with age upto the menopausal age as fibroids are oestrogen dependant.
-After menopause there in natural production of oestrogen decreases and the fibroids shrink afterwards.
+Age: the risk of developing fibroids increases with age up to the menopausal age as fibroids are oestrogen dependent.
+After menopause, there is a natural production of oestrogen that decreases and the fibroids shrink afterwards.

-Oral contraceptive pills: much use of OCPs increase the risk of development of fibroids.
+Oral contraceptive pills: much use of OCPs increase the risk of the development of fibroids.

-Obesity: obese women are more prone to development of fibroids.
+Obesity: obese women are more prone to the development of fibroids.

-Race: black women are three times more vulnerable to development of fibroids.
+Race: black women are three times more vulnerable to the development of fibroids.

-Family history: those who have family history of fibroids are more likely to develop fibroids.
+Family history: Those who have a family history of fibroids are more likely to develop fibroids.

-Depending on the location; fibroids can be of following types:
+Depending on the location; fibroids can be of the following types: